Get Started »

 Divide the number of students eligible for NSLP at the individual school by the total number of students at the school.
 Use this number (the percentage of students eligible for NSLP) and the urban or rural status of the school to look up the discount on the Discount Matrix.

-Divide the number of students eligible for NSLP in the public school district in which the library outlet/branch is located by the total number of students in that public school district.
-Use this number and the urban or rural status of the library outlet/branch to look up the discount on the Discount Matrix.
-Note that while a library outlet/branch may serve more than one school district, it uses the student information from the public school district in which it is physically located for its discount calculation.
+Divide the number of students eligible for NSLP in the public school district in which the library outlet or branch is located by the total number of students in that public school district.
+Use this number and the urban or rural status of the library outlet or branch to look up the discount on the Discount Matrix.
+Note that while a library outlet or branch may serve more than one school district, it uses the student information from the public school district in which it is physically located for its discount calculation.

 Prepare a worksheet in Block 4 of the FCC Form 471 that lists each individual school in the school district, then calculate the discount for each individual school as described above under "Individual school."
 Multiply the discount for each individual school by the number of students in that school (the "weighted product" for that school).
 Add all the weighted products and divide the result by the total number of students in the school district to get the "weighted average discount" for the school district.

-Prepare a worksheet in Block 4 of the FCC Form 471 that lists each library outlet/branch in the library system, then calculate the discount for each outlet/branch as described above under "library outlet/branch."
-Add all the discounts and divide the result by the total number of outlets/branches in the library system to get the "simple average discount" for the library system.
+Prepare a worksheet in Block 4 of the FCC Form 471 that lists each library outlet or branch in the library system and calculate the discount for each outlet or branch as described above under "library outlet or branch."
+Add all the discounts and divide the result by the total number of outlets or branches in the library system to get the "simple average discount" for the library system.

-For a new library, calculate the discount as described above under "library outlet/branch" using the student information from the public school district in which the new building will be located.
+For a new library, calculate the discount as described above under library outlet or branch using the student information from the public school district in which the new building will be located.

 You must first determine if the students and/or facilities in these programs are eligible in your state using the Eligibility Table for Non-Traditional Education.
 If they are eligible, calculate the discount for an individual school (or a NIF with classrooms as appropriate) as described above.
-Note that all Head Start students that meet the age requirement are considered eligible for NSLP.
+All Head Start students that meet the age requirement are considered eligible for NSLP.

 Some schools offer instruction to students drawn from other schools, and the student population in those schools may vary throughout a school year.
 Examples of these types of schools include some magnet schools, vocational schools, outdoor education facilities, and career centers.